-Evaluation forms: Due July 1.
+Evaluation forms: Due July 5.
 Applicants will enter the name and contact information of the individuals they wish to complete each of the evaluations on the online application.
 Applicants must submit application for the system to send an evaluation link to chosen evaluators.
-Each evaluator will receive an email to complete the evaluation for the applicant.
+Each evaluator will receive an email to complete the applicant's evaluation.
 Applicants will be notified when an evaluator has submitted an evaluation.
 Two evaluations are required, but you may submit a third optional evaluation.
 Both required evaluations must come from college professors from whom you have taken a class and received a grade.
 One of the two required evaluations must come from a science professor.
 The third evaluator should be non-academic.
-Each evaluator must complete the evaluation by 11:59 p.m., July 1, 2020.
+Each evaluator must complete the evaluation by 11:59 p.m., July 5, 2021.

-College transcripts: Due July 1.
+College transcripts: Due July 5.
 Applicant must ask the Transcript Office at their college or university to send an official transcript, including current spring semester grades, to MU School of Medicine.
-Send transcripts for all colleges or universities where the applicant has received course credit (including dual-credit courses).
-All college transcripts are due by 11:59 p.m., July 1, 2020.
+Applicants must also send transcripts for all colleges or universities where the applicant has received course credit (including dual-credit courses).
+All college transcripts are due by 11:59 p.m., July 5, 2021.

-- ACT/SAT scores: Due July 1.
-If applicant's ACT/SAT scores are not listed on a college transcript, please provide a copy of the official score report received from ACT/SAT.
-ACT/SAT scores are due by 11:59 p.m., July 1, 2020.
+ACT/SAT scores (if available): Due July 5.
+If the applicant has ACT/SAT scores, they must submit by July 5.
+If ACT/SAT scores are not listed on a college transcript, please provide a copy of the official score report received from ACT/SAT.
+ACT/SAT scores are due by 11:59 p.m., July 5, 2021.